 What's the best local dish you've tasted?

 While not as well-known as the classic ceviche dish, causa is another popular Peruvian speciality.
 You’ll find over 4,000 varieties of potato in Peru and if you visit any market you’ll be astounded by the options on offer, so it’s not surprising that this dish uses mashed yellow potato as its main ingredient.
-Seasoned with lemon juice and the Peruvian chili pepper ají amarillo, this creamy mashed potato stack is layered and stuffed with vegetables, meat or salad and served cold.
+Seasoned with lemon juice and the Peruvian chilli pepper ají amarillo, this creamy mashed potato stack is layered and stuffed with vegetables, meat or salad and served cold.
 As a vegetarian, I found this was a great go-to option in Peru with so many variations to try.

 What's your most vivid travel moment?